Going to AWS re:Invent 2024?

 kubernetes hpa

-Horizontal Pod Autoscaler (HPA) is a Kubernetes feature that dynamically scales your Deployments and StatefulSets as their load evolves.
+Horizontal Pod Autoscaling (HPA) is one of the main ways to handle scaling in a Kubernetes cluster.
 In this article, we’ll explore the use cases for HPA, explain how it works, and walk through setting it up for your own cluster workloads.

 What we will cover: